DamianMcNulty/patternlab-react-component/README.md

 #### describePropTypes

-Currently some fileTypes are not discoverable so need to be described.
+Currently some propTypes are not discoverable so need to be described.
 Hopefully deprecate this in the future.

 #### fakeProps